GianniBuoni/dotfiles/README.md

 ## Home Manager

-Home Manager is setup as it's own separate module.
-Like the System, it needs to stage and unstage `.env.local.nix`, too.
+Home Manager is setup as system module.
+However, if you need to adapt the setup for the standalone version.
+One would also need to stage and unstage `specialArgs.nix`, too.

 ```
 git add . -Nf && home-manager switch --flake . && git reset